 5333 Zoo Drive, Los Angeles, CA 90027

 On 133 acres, you’ll find more than 1,000 mammals, birds, amphibians, and reptiles at the L.A.
 Zoo.
 But, don’t forget that the L.A.
 Zoo is also a botanical garden with more than 7,000 individual plants representing more than 800 different species.
 “The plants that provide food, shade, and even entertainment are every bit as important as the animals.”
 Plants are matched to the Zoo’s different regions (such as South America, Africa, North America, etc.).
 You’ll also find special gardens each highlighting a group of plants.
 In the native gardens you’ll find indigenous plants, the succulent gardens contain plants that thrive in arid climates around the world, and the “cycad garden is a living time capsule full of plant species that have been in existence since the age of dinosaurs.”
-Tickets may be pre-purchased online or on-site.
-Adult tickets are $21, Children 2-12 are $16, Seniors 62+ are $18, and children under two are free.
+Adult tickets are $22, Children 2-12 are $17, Seniors 62+ are $19, and children under two are free.
 Parking is free.
 The Zoo is open each day except Christmas from 10:00 am to 5:00 pm.
-A variety of special events are scheduled throughout the year; check the website before visiting.
+A variety of special events are generally scheduled throughout the year.
+At this time, the Zoo remains closed.

 Earl Burns Miller Japanese Garden